-Start by learning what opportunities might be available to with the WES Scholarship Finder.
-This scholarship tool provides a list of potential funding options based on your prior education and country of origin.
-You can also broaden your chances by exploring all potential financial aid avenues.
+You should explore all potential financial aid avenues.
 For example, you may also want to download the newly published e-guide about Financial Aid at Canadian Colleges and Universities.

 Compare Your Options:

 There are many reasons that you might have difficulty adapting as an international student in Canada.
 But thanks to an impressive array of apps, websites, and computer programs, you will have access to all of the essential tools that you could possibly need to succeed.